Pesto Pull-Apart Bread

 Notes

-To make sure your active dry yeast is indeed active, it’s important to “bloom” it before adding the rest of the ingredients.
+• Yeast Baking Tip: To make sure your active dry yeast is indeed active, it’s important to “bloom” it before adding the rest of the ingredients.
 The key is to make sure the water is warm but not hot enough to kill the yeast.
 If you’re new to bread baking, I recommend using a thermometer just to be safe.
 This is usually not the case, but if your yeast doesn’t begin to foam within the first 5 to 10 minutes, it means it’s dead and you’ll have to use a new package.

-A note about the pesto: The World of Vegan walnut pesto recipe may make a little extra.
+• Pesto Suggestion: The World of Vegan walnut pesto recipe may make a little extra.
 Any leftovers can be used in pasta or as a sandwich spread.

 Nutrition